The Big Picture…

 Bass’ “A New Product Growth Model for Consumer Durables” paper introduced the formula that allowed us to mathematically model diffusion of innovation.
 You can find out a lot about the model and its background at the Bass Basement Research Institute.

-Before we look at the formula, let’s see if the output is familiar (Figure 1).
+Before we look at the formula, let’s wonder if the output is familiar (see Figure 1).

 I find it reassuring we can create, mathematically, the same curve that Rogers’ described from his literature-based studies.
 Of course, you may have spotted that Rogers’ curve is essentially a normal distribution with category sizes very close to standard deviations.
 That hardly needs a formula revelation to recreate…

 However, Bass’ model is not the formula for normal distribution.
 It just happens to closely resembles that for certain choices of coefficients.
 We can best see this by looking at how the model fits some real-life examples.

 Bass’ Model and Real life

-Not only can we fit Bass’ model to Rogers’ work, but we can also reassuringly fit it against known sales data for innovations.
+Not only can we fit Bass’ model to Rogers’ work, but we can also reassuringly match it against known sales data for innovations.
 You can see some examples in Figure 3.

 Let’s take the bottom three graphs first.
 These come from Bass’ work.
 And they show the sales (solid line) of clothes dryers, black and white TVs, and power lawnmowers over several years (his work is from 1969).
 On the same graphs, in dots, is a fitted curve of the Bass model.
 OK, it’s not a perfect match, but it is remarkably close.

 Now, let’s get a little bit more up to date.
 The two graphs at the top of Figure 3 look at the diffusion of iPhone and Samsung Galaxy devices.
 It comes from a paper that looks extends Bass’ model to deal with competitive price variations.
 However, I have just copied the graph of the standard Bass model.
-Taking figures from different papers has the joy of showing inconsistencies in how those papers draw graphs!
+Taking figures from different papers has the joy of showing inconsistencies in how those papers draw diagrams!
 Sales are now the dots, and the fitted Bass model is the solid line.